 Common Symptoms of Sundowners Syndrome

-Sundowning symptoms typically develop in the late afternoon, and they can go long into the night.
+At their peak, sundowning symptoms typically develop in the late afternoon, and they can go long into the night.
 Some of the most common symptoms of sundowning include the following:

 - Extreme Agitation